Differentiating “SamAdhi”

 Okay, perhaps it’s still a bit vague; so let’s break it down.
 Just as there are degrees of achievement in any effort or education, there are degrees of experiential attainment, too.

 Nirvikalpa?
 What to say when it is all dissolved?
 There is no defining.
 A lot of good poetry exists though; many sages have written lucidly, prolifically and beautifully on the subject even as the words themselves are limiting, they are also great creative forces.
-Attaining Nirvikalpa is possible.
-By Their Grace one goes beyond, completely beyond – Dharmamegha – laughing out loud at the idea that one might have spent so long chasing the idea of a God as I crashes into the Great Ocean, and returns to live out its days happily in the equanimeous state of Sahaja.
+Attaining nirvikalpa is possible.
+By Their grace one goes beyond, completely beyond – dharmamegha – laughing out loud at the idea that one might have spent so long chasing the idea of a God as I crashes into the great ocean, and returns to live out its days happily in the equanimous state of sahaja.

 In Sahaja I rest in equanimity.
 In Sahaja I rests in equanimity, too.
 Both the watcher and the watched are unanimous, if not unified.
 Because there really is nothing to unify.
 There really and precisely is only one I. The illusion of two I is broken.